nikic/nikic.github.com/_posts/2017-04-14-PHP-7-Virtual-machine.markdown

 opline and don't span past the end of the try block.

 This involves freeing the stack frames and associated data of all calls currently in flight, as well as freeing live temporaries.
-In the majority of cases temporaries are short-lived to the point that the generating and the consuming instruction immediately follow.
-However it can happen that the live-range spans multiple, potentially throwing
+In the majority of cases temporaries are short-lived to the point that the consuming instruction directly follows the generating one.
+However it can happen that the live-range spans multiple, potentially throwing instructions:
-instructions:

     # (array)[] + throwing()
     L0:   T0 = CAST (array) []
-    L1:   INIT_FCALL (0 args) throwing
+    L1:   INIT_FCALL (0 args) "throwing"
     L2:   V1 = DO_FCALL
     L3:   T2 = ADD T0, V1

-In this case the T0 variable is live-in during instructions L1 and L2, and as such would need to be destroyed if the function call throws.
+In this case the T0 variable is live during instructions L1 and L2, and as such would need to be destroyed if the function call throws.
 One particular type of temporary tends to have particularly long live ranges: Loop variables.
 For example: